mireiaacss/study_bingo/README.md

   ```bash
 docker compose run --rm app
 ```
+**Ensuring first you are currently in the docker folder in your terminal**

 This command will build the image automatically if it does not exists so only 1 command is needed and not two.
 Then, it allocates an interactive terminal required for user input and runs the application.
 Once ended, it removes the container upon exist to avoid accumulation of unused containers.